 These impressive Slimming World’s spiced pears are simple to make and packed full of sweet flavours.
 Cooked with orange, cinnamon and star anise, there’s something rather Christmassy about this dessert recipe.
 Ready in under half an hour this is a light dessert for those of you trying to be good.
-You can make these spiced pears in 30 minutes, which makes them one of our speediest recipes for around Christmas time!
-You can make them for a whole crowd – simply scale up the ingredients to make double, if you’re entertaining lots of people!
-No one will know that you’ve made a Slimming World version, and you won’t feel like you have to miss out on dessert either – the perfect combination!
+You can make them for a whole crowd – simply scale up the ingredients to make double, if you’re entertaining lots of people.

 - 4 firm dessert pears (Williams or Conference)